-Based on the case enrollment thus far, all dogs had normalization of total T4 by the 2-week recheck.
-Thus, in dogs where acute nonthyroidal illness is diagnosed, rechecking the total T4 two weeks after nonthyroidal illness resolution will result in an accurate assessment of thyroid hormone status.
-Continue reading “Research Update CHF 02686-A EY1: Pattern of Thyroid Function Tests during Recovery from Acute Nonthyroidal Illness”
+To date, 52 cases have been screened for possible study enrollment, of which 13 fulfilled enrollment criteria (~50% of total cases needed).
+Based on the case enrollment thus far, 11/13 dogs had normalization of total T4 by the 2-week recheck.
+Continue reading “Research Update CHF 02686-A EY2: Pattern of Thyroid Function Tests during Recovery from Acute Nonthyroidal Illness”

 We have met our Labrador Retriever recruitment for this study over the past year months.
 We will continue to complete DNA isolation and marker genotyping of the remaining dogs needed for the study as long as the genotyping service remains open under the Covid-19 pandemic.
 Public engagement with the project continues to be good.
 Continue reading “Research Update CHF 02624 Mid-year 3: Embracing Polygenicity of Common Complex Disease in Dogs: Genome-wide Association of Cruciate Ligament Rupture”

 The objective of the project was to examine the effects of CBD on canine cancer cell growth proliferation with aims towards understanding the signaling pathways involved and the apoptotic response related to CBD.
 A second aim was to understand the influence of CBD co-treatment with chemotherapeutics such as doxorubicin and vincristine.
 Continue reading “Research Update CHF 02643-A Final: Examination of the Effects of Cannabidiol on Canine Neoplastic Cell Apoptosis/Autophagy and Potential for Chemotherapy Resistance or Sensitivity”